polcak/jsrestrictor/docs/blogarticles/crawling_results.md

 title: RESULTS: Measurement of JavaScript API usage on the web
 ---

-In a [previous blogpost](./crawling.md), we gave reasons to measure the usage of JavaScript APIs on the web and we suggested a measurement methodology.
+A [previous blogpost](crawling.md) introduced a methodology to measure the usage of JavaScript APIs on the web by crawling the web.
-We wanted to crawl the web to find out which JS APIs are used the most, and mainly we wanted to compare the differences in JS APIs usage between browsers with and without privacy extension (e.g., uBlock Origin).
-After a few months, we have finished the development of the crawling tool and we were able to automatically visit hundreds of thousands of websites and collect JavaScript calls on the visited webpages.
+The starting point of our web crawling research is the [work of Peter Snyder](https://www.peteresnyder.com/static/papers/improving-web-privacy-and-security-thesis.pdf).
+Most importantly,  we wanted to compare the differences in JS API usage between browsers with and without privacy extension (e.g., uBlock Origin).
+We have finished the development of the [crawling tool](https://github.com/martinbednar/web_crawler).
+We crawled thousands of websites and collected JavaScript calls on the visited web pages.

-The starting point of our web crawling research is the [work of Peter Snyder](https://www.peteresnyder.com/static/papers/improving-web-privacy-and-security-thesis.pdf), which we followed up.
-This blogpost will introduce the methodology and results of the crawling.
+This blog post introduces the methodology and results of the crawling.

 ## Introduction

-When a user opens a webpage in a JavaScript-enabled web browser, that webpage can access various APIs offered by user's web browser.
+When a user opens a webpage in a JavaScript-enabled web browser, that webpage can access various APIs supported by the web browser.
-The webpage can read, for example, the value of performance.now(), battery status or - on a mobile phone - data from sensors.
-All these values can be misused to create a device fingerprint that can be used to identify the user.
+The webpage can read, for example, the value of performance.now(), battery status or data from sensors (when available).
+All these values can be misused to create a [device fingerprint](https://arxiv.org/pdf/1905.01051.pdf) that can be used to identify the user.

 We aim to research how JS APIs are used on websites.
-The main issues were:
+The main research questions are:
+* What APIs do websites use?
-* How many and what APIs do websites used?
+* How many APIs does a website use?
-* What endpoints do websites most often access?
+* What endpoints do websites access most often?
-* How many JS calls to any API endpoint are made?
+* How many JS calls are made?
-* What are the differences in results in all the previous questions when privacy web-browser extension (e.g., uBlock Origin) is installed?
-For example: How much will the number of JS calls be reduced with uBlock Origin installed?
+* What are the differences in results in all the previous questions with an active privacy web-browser extension (e.g., uBlock Origin)?
+For example, What JS calls are blocked by uBlock Origin?

-The answers to these questions would help us better understand the behavior of a websites.
-Based on the obtained data, we want to define the normal behavior of the website and suspicious behavior, which may indicate that the website is trying to create a fingerprint of the user's device.
+The answers to these questions should help us better understand websites' behaviour.
+Based on the obtained data, we want to define the suspicious behaviour indicating that the website is trying to fingerprint the user's device.

-Then, we plan to create an anti-fingerprint mechanism based on our own heuristics.
-The resulting heuristics will evaluate the following issues:
+We plan to keep the [anti-fingerprint mechanism](fpdetection.md) updated based on derived heuristics.
+The heuristics are derived from the following statistics:

-How many APIs and endpoints does the website access?
-How many JS calls did the website make?
-Is the number and combination of identified JS APIs all right?
-Is not this value suspiciously high?
+* How many APIs and endpoints does the website access?
-Based on crawled data, we will be able to define the usual combinations of used APIs and usual number of used APIs.
+* How many JS calls did the website make?
+* Is the number and combination of JS APIs calls suspicious?

 When our anti-fingerprint mechanism detects suspicious combinations or a high number of used APIs, it can block communication with the webpage.

-## Methodology
+## Crawler

 We have developed [Web crawler](https://github.com/martinbednar/web_crawler/) - a tool for automatically visiting websites from a given list and collecting JavaScript calls made by the website.
 Our Web crawler is based on the [OpenWPM](https://github.com/openwpm/OpenWPM) platform.
-A modified web-browser extension named [Web API Manager](https://github.com/pes10k/web-api-manager) is used to collect JS calls.
+A modified web browser extension [Web API Manager](https://github.com/pes10k/web-api-manager) collects statistics on called JS APIs.

 The crawling process can be described in the following steps:

-1. The python script `start_docker_runs.py` launches the Docker image [martan305/web_crawler](https://hub.docker.com/repository/docker/martan305/web_crawler) in the new Docker container.
-The parameters set in the Python startup script are given to the Docker container as ENV variables (parameters: number of browsers in the container (degree of parallelization), initial index of websites list, offset, run with or without privacy extension).
+1. The python script `start_docker_runs.py` launches the Docker image [martan305/web_crawler](https://hub.docker.com/repository/docker/martan305/web_crawler).
+The parameters set in the Python startup script are given to the Docker container as environmental variables.
-1. If a privacy extension is required (in the script parameter), uBlock Origin will be installed as soon as the web browser is started.
+2. If a privacy extension is required (in the script parameter), uBlock Origin will be installed as soon as the web browser is started.
-1. Python script running in the container visits webpages from a given list in a cycle.
+3. Python script running in the container visits web pages from a given list one by one.
-1. 30 seconds are spent on each page.
-Since the webpage loading starts, the customized web-browser extension Web API Manager intercepts JS calls, and these JS calls are stored into the SQLite database.
+4. The browser waits for 30 seconds on each page.
+The customised web browser extension Web API Manager intercepts JS calls and stores the stats into the SQLite database.
-1. When the offset in the cycle is reached, a new container can be started and crawling continues, or crawling ends if the target index in the websites list is reached.
+5. When all delegated pages are visited, either a new container can be started and crawling continues with a new list of web pages to visit, or crawling ends if all websites are visited.

-At this time, we only visited the homepages of the websites because we wanted to visit as many different websites as possible.
-In the future, we plan to launch long-term crawling, which will include a visit to subpages.
-In particular, we want to focus on visiting login pages, where we most expect the implementation of fingerprint tools.
+For now, we only visited the homepages because we wanted to visit as many different websites as possible.
+In the future, we plan to launch long-term crawling, which will include subpages.
+In particular, we want to focus on visiting login pages, where we expect fingerprint scripts to be included.
+Then, we can compare API calls on login pages and other pages.

-After crawling the websites, the analysis of output databases with JS calls can be started.
-We have developed a standalone [analysis tool](https://github.com/martinbednar/web_crawler_data_analysis).
+Afterwards, we analyse the collected data with a standalone [analysis tool](https://github.com/martinbednar/web_crawler_data_analysis).
 The analysis process consists of the following steps:

 1. Databases created by browsing with and without the web-browser extension uBlock Origin are loaded separately.
-1. Aggregation SQL queries are executed in databases and the results are loaded into Python dictionaries.
+2. Aggregation SQL queries are executed in databases.
+The results are loaded into Python dictionaries.
-1. Data sets are analyzed, compared and the results are exported to csv files and Excel sheets.
+3. Data sets are analysed, compared and the results are exported to CSV files.

 ## Measurement results